Sharing stories and strategies to safely address bullying and belonging at school, the workplace and at home.

 Dr James R Doty

 Director of Neurosurgery at Stanford University School of Medicine Founder & Director of CCARE

 Director of the Office of Learning & Support, Colorado Dept Education.
 Co-founder of Stand for Courage

 Founders of David's Legacy Foundation

-The Upstanders is a year long, film-based education program that integrates story, conversation, evidence based, activities, tips and a library of resources.
-We provide a lot of flexibility in how the program is easily delivered, so you can customize the experience to best suit your community.
+The Upstanders is a year long, film-based mental health literacy program that integrates story, conversation, evidence based, activities, tips and a library of resources.
+We provide a lot of flexibility in how the program is easily delivered, so you can customize the experience to best suit your organization.

 - Choice of in-person, to live virtual events

 - Educator and facilitator onboarding, (one short expert panel that addresses FAQ is also provided)